spollard/josh-works.github.io/_posts/2020-08-17-1922-atlanta-zoning-plan-with-comments.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">I missed a piece in this &quot;R-1 White District&quot; and &quot;R-2 Colored District&quot; narrative outlined in Atlanta&#39;s 1922 zoning plan.<br><br>The central piece of Witten&#39;s racist zoning plan was &quot;the encroachment of the colored&quot; in white neighborhoods. <a href="https://t.co/2gWMdsaEb8">https://t.co/2gWMdsaEb8</a> <a href="https://t.co/mej9ILqNOK">pic.twitter.com/mej9ILqNOK</a></p>&mdash; Josh Thompson (@josh_works) <a href="https://twitter.com/josh_works/status/1295034724658737152?ref_src=twsrc%5Etfw">August 16, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-I feel like every single sentance from this short document is important.
-I'm copying it below, with graphs and pictures as it originally appeared.
+Every sentance from this short document is as important as they are horrible.

-It's a horrible document, though.
 It's like reading some speech by Hitler.
-Every sentance deserves commentary.
-So, I'll be sprinkling footnotes throughout.
+Every sentance deserves commentary, deserves to be challenged and refuted.

-For full context, I recommend skimming through the above threads.
-I'm making the point that many laws that drive daily decisions _today_ come _directly_ from the document you're about to read.
+I don't yet have time to add notes on _every_ sentance, but I've sprinkled some footnotes throughout. (fifteen by my last count)

 It's critical to point out that _most_ of the document "seems OK"[^these-footnotes-will-be-important].
 You'll hear similar language as what's in this document in city meetings around the nation every day.
 What I want to provide is a little context for where that language came from, _and I want to baggiage that comes when someone uses that language_.